Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 Quilotoa Hike

-While the Quilotoa Loop is a favorite, there is no single “Quilotoa hike” or hiking route, which is part of what makes this destination such a great one.
+While the Quilotoa Loop is by far the most famous Quilotoa hike, there is no single “Quilotoa hike” or hiking route, which is part of what makes this destination such a great one.
 You can plan a short Quilotoa day trip and enjoy the view, visit for a day and hike the rim, or visit for several days dedicated entirely to hiking.

 These are Quilotoa’s top hiking routes: